ericrenone/Kakeya-AGI-Theory/README.md

 ## Overview

-**Kakeya AGI Theory** is a first-principles framework demonstrating how **emergent general intelligence** arises deterministically from **relational geometry, novelty-gated computation, and information-theoretic constraints**.
+**Kakeya EGI Theory** is a first-principles framework demonstrating how **emergent general intelligence** arises deterministically from **relational geometry, novelty-gated computation, and information-theoretic constraints**.

 Multiple pre-trained LLMs, quaternions, and lattice representations are unified under **Kakeya-inspired geometric coverage**, **Fokker-Planck dynamics**, and **curvature-aware navigation** to produce intelligence that: